rodaquino-OMNI/omni-emr-v2/OmniCare-EMR-Component-Analysis-Plan.md

     C --> D[Document State Management]
     D --> E[Map Integration Points]
     E --> F[Identify Orphaned Components]
+    F --> G[Implement Reintegration]
+    G --> H[Validate Integration]
+    H --> I[Document Results]
 ```

+#### 3.1.0 Analysis Implementation

+**Status: COMPLETED**

+We implemented a comprehensive analysis of the pages directory using custom-built tools:

+1. **pageAnalyzer.js**: Automated tool that analyzes the pages directory and identifies potentially orphaned pages by comparing them with the routes configuration.
+2. **componentAnalyzer.js**: Tool that analyzes component hierarchies and dependencies.
+3. **combinedAnalyzer.js**: Integrates results from both analyzers to provide a comprehensive view.

+The analysis revealed 45 potentially orphaned pages, which matched the total number of pages in the system.
+This indicated a significant issue with the routing configuration and navigation system.

 #### 3.1.1 Page Inventory Creation